cyverse-gis/cyverse-stac/docs/index.md

 ## Important Resources
 [StacSpec](https://stacspec.org/en) is the official documentation for the STAC standard.

-[pystac](https://pystac.readthedocs.io/en/stable/) is a python library for working with STAC data, which thus far has been used for creating STAC compliant json/geojson files
+[pystac](https://pystac.readthedocs.io/en/stable/) is a python library for creating STAC compliant json/geojson files

+[pystac-client](https://pystac-client.readthedocs.io/en/stable/index.html) is a python library for accessing and querying STAC catalogs

 The [STACIndex](https://stacindex.org/) is a community driven index of STAC catalogs, learning resources, and tools.